leon4rd/test/README.md

-## Why did the chicken get a penalty?
-For fowl play.
+## Why didn’t the skeleton cross the road?
+Because he had no guts.